pyOpenSci/handbook/governance/executive-council.md

 ### Decisions requiring an Executive Council vote

-The Executive Council (EC) defines and directs pyOpenSci’s strategy and major organizational direction.
+The Executive Council (EC) defines and directs pyOpenSci’s strategy and primary organizational direction.
 The EC approves significant decisions that strongly impact pyOpenSci’s strategy, governance, or financial well-being.
 Generally, items with legal or fiduciary implications require a formal vote,